elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 ## FIELDS

 A record is a collection of closely-related data items called "fields".
 Fields are defined as part of the record that contains them, and can be separated with commas, semi-colons, or the words AND and OR.
 Consider:

-A person is a thing with
-a name and
-an address string;
-a byte called gender or
-a byte called sex at the gender;
-32 bytes, and
-a mate (reference).
+A person is a thing with a name and an address string; a byte called gender or a byte called sex at the gender; 32 bytes, and a mate (reference).

 The first field is defined with just an indefinite article, A, and a type, NAME.
 I think of this field as "the person's name".

 The second field includes an adjective, ADDRESS, between the article and the type.
 This is "the person's address string", or just "the person's address".

 The third field is defined like the first field, but with a name forced upon it in the CALLED clause.
 It is "the person's gender".
 You will normally use this form only when a field's type has nothing to do with it's name.

 The fourth field uses AT to redefine the third, giving it a new name.
 Overlapping data types must be compatible for things like this to work.

 The fifth field is filler.
 It has no name and cannot be accessed.

 The last field is like the first, where MATE is assumed to be a type defined elsewhere.
 The (REFERENCE) tag tells me that MATE is not actually "part of" the person, and should not be automatically destroyed when the person is.

 ## FILES

 The kluge's file system is a thing of unsurpassed beauty where form follows function in an exquisite dance...
-Just kidding.
-It's a mess.
+Brincadeira.
+Isso é uma bagunça.
 Look here:

-A path is a string. \ complete name = c:\dir1\dir2\file.ext A drive is a string. \ start of path to first slash inclusive = c:\
-A directory is a path. \ start of path to last slash inclusive = c:\dir1\dir2\
-A directory name is a string. \ rightmost directory with slash = dir2\
-A file name is a string. \ after the last slash to end of path = file.ext An extension is a string. \ last dot to end of path = .ext A designator is a string. \ rightmost directory name or file name
+Um caminho é uma string. \ complete name = c:\dir1\dir2\file.ext A drive is a string. \ start of path to first slash inclusive = c:\ A directory is a path. \ start of path to last slash inclusive = c:\dir1\dir2\ A directory name is a string. \ rightmost directory with slash = dir2\ A file name is a string. \ after the last slash to end of path = file.ext An extension is a string. \ last dot to end of path = .ext A designator is a string. \ rightmost directory name or file name

 Nevertheless, I know how to:

 EXTRACT any of the above pieces FROM a path.

-I also know how to:
+Ou ainda:

 CREATE a path IN THE FILE SYSTEM.
 RENAME a path TO another path IN THE FILE SYSTEM.
 DESTROY a path IN THE FILE SYSTEM.
 DUPLICATE a path TO another path IN THE FILE SYSTEM.

 And I can:

 READ a path INTO a string.
 WRITE a string TO a path.

 If anything goes wrong, "the i/o error" will contain a cryptic description of the problem suitable for display to the user.
 You don't have to clear it before a call, but you should check it afterward to make sure it's blank.

 ```